dotCMS/tomcat-redis-session-manager/README.markdown

 How this Plugin Works
 --------------------

-The following XML configuration is added to the Tomcat `context.xml` file (or the context block of the `server.xml` if applicable).
-As you can see, different plugin and generic pool properties can be added as required:
+The expected XML configuration is added to the Tomcat `context.xml` file (or the context block of the `server.xml` if applicable) in order to tell Tomcat that the Session Management will be customized.
+Different plugin and generic pool properties can be added as required.
+For instance:

     <Valve className="com.dotcms.tomcat.redissessions.RedisSessionHandlerValve" />
     <Manager className="com.dotcms.tomcat.redissessions.RedisSessionManager"